silverhammermba/cookbook/carrot cake.md

    pan or two 9 inch circular cake pans.
 2. In a large bowl, beat together eggs, oil, sugar and vanilla.
 Mix in flour, baking soda, baking powder, salt, nutmeg, and cinnamon.
-Stir in carrots, pineapple, and applesauce.
+Stir in carrots, pineapple, nuts, and applesauce.
 Fold in pecans.
 Pour into prepared pan(s).
 3. Bake in the preheated oven for 35 to 45 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Let cool in pan for 10 minutes, then turn out onto a wire rack and cool completely.